mallamsiddiq/schedular-api/README.md

 The web rapping is in the root directory i used beautiful soup to achieve this task

 ### BONUS (GET REQUEST):
 The api support GET requests kindly provide a query parameter cc: as your country code to view all available holidays corresponding to specific country.
-E.g cc:us is for united natete while cc:ng is for nigeria ect.. i.e http://127.0.0.1:8000/api/schedules/?cc=us  .
+E.g cc:us is for the United states while cc:ng is for Nigeria ect.. i.e http://127.0.0.1:8000/api/schedules/?cc=us  .

 ### -
 incase of any complaints of further upgrade, contact the developer @mallamsiddiq@gmail.com